robert/robert.github.com/_posts/2020-02-08-pfab9-batch-vs-stream-processing.md

 How many WhatsApp messages do you think you've exchanged with your best friend?
 Adarsh Rao, PFAB reader, wanted to find out.
 He downloaded his WhatsApp message logs and wrote a program to analyze his conversations.
 He found that he and his best friend had sent each other a respectable 110,000 words.
 "We've essentially written 2 novels between us if my Google search for 'average novel length' is at all accurate," he notes.

-Adarsh's program already works perfectly.
+Adarsh's program already works perfectly ([here's the code][adarsh-code]).
 But he wants to know how he can make it cleaner and tidier, and I've got a couple of suggestions for him.
 This week, I'd like to talk about the high-level structure of Adarsh's program.
 In particular I'd like to discuss a common tradeoff in data processing: *batch* or *streaming*?
 Today we'll learn what these words mean, how we can use them to construct data processing pipelines, and how to evaluate the tradeoffs between different ways of solving problems.

 ## Batch or streaming?